Selective execution of pipeline steps - Amazon SageMaker

 Selective execution without a reference pipeline

-The following example demonstrates the use of selective execution to rerun AbaloneProcess and AbaloneTrain in the same pipeline rerun without providing a reference ARN and disallowing the use of the latest pipeline run as a reference.
-SageMaker allows this configuration since this subset of steps doesn’t have upstream dependencies.
+The following example demonstrates a selective execution of the steps AbaloneProcess and AbaloneTrain without providing a reference ARN and turning off the option to use the latest pipeline run as a reference.
+SageMaker permits this configuration since this subset of steps doesn’t depend on previous steps.

 # Prepare a new selective execution.
 Select only the first step in the pipeline without providing source_pipeline_execution_arn. selective_execution_config = SelectiveExecutionConfig( selected_steps=["AbaloneProcess", "AbaloneTrain"], reference_latest_execution=False ) # Start pipeline execution without source_pipeline_execution_arn pipeline.start( execution_display_name=f"Sample-Selective-Execution-1", parameters={"MaxDepth":6, "NumRound":60}, selective_execution_config=selective_execution_config, )